The Heat and Buildings Strategy is a significant upcoming publication which could have wide-reaching implications for homeowners across the UK.

 What Might it Include?

 These are the pledges which are widely expected to be included:

-- A ban date for natural gas boilers: banning the sale of fossil fuels is an inexorable step towards net zero, and the government is likely to announce a cut-off date when natural gas boilers will no longer be installed in existing homes
+- A ban date for natural gas boilers: the natural gas boiler ban is an inexorable step towards net zero, and the government is likely to announce a cut-off date when natural gas boilers will no longer be installed in existing homes

 - Electricity bills will be slashed: as per reports, this will be announced to help wean the country off reliance on gas for household heating, and move towards low-carbon heating systems powered by electricity